MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/backup/restore-data-different-instance.md

     [Redirect SharePoint Products to Use a New Content Database](https://msdn.microsoft.com/en-us/library/cc668750).

 <a name="ChangeSQLRS"></a>
-## Change the Database in Reporting Services Configuration Manager
+## Step 6: Change the Database in Reporting Services Configuration Manager

 You can skip this procedure if you do not have a report server that is configured for use with your deployment of Team Foundation Server or you